CS-DS-125/125book/source/01-Introduction/WhatIsComputer.rst

    instruction says.
 It can execute literally *billions* of instructions in a single second.

--  The **Main Memory** is stores information that the CPU needs in a hurry.
+-  The **Main Memory** stores information that the CPU needs in a hurry.
    This includes the instructions that the CPU is always asking for as well as the data or information that the CPU operates on.
 The main memory is nearly as fast as the CPU.
 But the information stored in the main memory vanishes